JohnnyKingsman/node.js-project/presentation.md

 ### What SSH is NOT

-SSH is not a true shell like csh, ksh, sh etc.
+- SSH is not a true shell like csh, ksh, sh etc.

-It is not a complete security solution
+- It is not a complete security solution.

+- It won't prevent the system from being hacked.

 ---